Kansas governor’s team responds to border security crisis, pushback from GOP

 There’s been a national debate about border security, with many Republicans criticizing the Biden administration’s response to the influx of migrants.
 In Kansas, there are questions over whether this could be an organized political attack leading up to next year’s gubernatorial election.

-Prior to the governor’s team’s statement being released, Kansas GOP Chair Mike Kuckelman denied that the issue is being emphasized as a political strategy in an interview Wednesday, and emphasized the ongoing crisis at the border.
+Before the governor’s team’s statement being released, Kansas GOP Chair Mike Kuckelman denied that the issue is being emphasized as a political strategy in an interview Wednesday and emphasized the ongoing crisis at the border.

 “We’re setting records for people coming across illegally into our country,” Kuckelman said.
 “People who we don’t know who they are, we don’t know their status, we don’t know their criminal status, we don’t know their vaccination status, we don’t know their COVID status.”